deepset-ai/haystack/proposals/text/0000-evaluation-haystack-2.md

 metrics.save("path/to/file.csv")
 ```

+A more thorough example of a real use case can be found in the `0000-evaluation-haystack-2.py` file.
+It creates a small RAG Pipeline and shows how one would run evaluation on it.

 # Motivation

 Since the new version 2.x of Haystack is going toward a completely different approach to run `Pipeline`s and `component`s we also need to rework how we evaluate them.